tenzir/tenzir/rfc/001-composable-pipelines.md

 vast exec 'convert zeek csv'
 ```

-Another UX improvement would be assuming that we interact with a VAST node.
-Here
+### Node Interaction

+When considering pipelines in conjunction with VAST nodes, we may want to
+improve the UX of working with pipelines.

+One example would be specifying the VAST node as a source or sink of a pipeline.
-we could have dedicated commands to prepend or append a pipeline operator:
+To this end, we could have dedicated commands to prepend or append a pipeline
+operator:

 - `vast pull` → `from vast://...`
 - `vast push` → `to vast://...`